Sunday, May 2, 2021

 Percentage of Success on Bowl Delivery

-Here, I will explain what I meant by the term "Bowls percentage of Success" as I calculate the "Percentage of Success" The photo to the right is an example of a 1/8 "Bowls of Success" shot.
-Meaning, to pass the frontal bowl and hit the "shot" allows for only 1/8 to 1/4.
-Remember that a fast runner does not have a lot of bias since bias applies when the bowl begans to slow.
-This shot can only be done with a perfect forehand runner.
-Yes, Aron has made many a "perfect shot".
-I would say that the shot has a 1/8 Bowl "Percentage of Success" and only with a Forehand delivery.
-The percentage can be increased by a slower ("over weight") delivery.
+Here, I will explain what I meant by the term "Bowls percentage of Success" as I calculate the "Percentage of Success" The photo to the right is an example of a "1/8 Bowls" Touch for a Successful shot.
+Meaning, to pass the frontal bowls and hit the "Shot Bowl" allows for only 1/8" while a fontal 1/4" touch will roll the jack back to their bowl..
+Remember that a fast runner does not have a lot of bias since bias applies when the bowl begins to slow.
+This shot can only be done with a perfect forehand overdraw.
+Yes, Aron has made many a "perfect shot", but in this shot his delivery is too heavy and the bowl stayed straight longer and missed contact.
+I would say that the shot has a low Bowl "Percentage of Success" and only with a Forehand delivery.
+The percentage is increased as the delivery is slower ("over-weight") delivery.

 Once, during a club championship final, I made a 1/8 bowl runner shot like this and my partner said to me "If you can make those Shots, you can make anything."
 However, my decision to try the shot was base not upon the "Success Percentage" but that the shot had a High level of "Successful Miss" and of course was not my last end or bowl.
 Let me explain the difference.